-This draft Exceptions Annual Plan 2014/15 (dEAP) is open for public consultation over the period beginning Tuesday 8th April 2014 to Thursday 8th May 2014.
+Council's draft Exceptions Annual Plan 2014/15 (dEAP) was presented to the community for consultation from Tuesday 8th April to Thursday 8th May 2014.
+Feedback from the community was sought during this time on the proposals made in the dEAP.